Chern classes of linear submanifolds with application to spaces of k-differentials and ball quotients: Introduction

 This goal was achieved in \cite{CMZeuler} for the full projectivized strata of Abelian differentials $\bP\omoduli[g,n](\mu)$ themselves, taking the modular smooth normal crossing compactification $\bP\LMS$ of multi-scale differentials from \cite{LMS} as point of departure.
 In the inextricable zoo of linear manifolds we are not aware of any intrinsic way to construct a smooth compactification with modular properties.
 Working with the normalization of the closure in some ambient compactification is usually unsuitable for intersection theory computations.
 Here, however, thanks to the work of Benirschke-Dozier-Grushevsky (\cite{BDG}) and some minor upgrades we are able to work with this closure.

 We now introduce more notation to state the general results and then apply them to specific linear submanifolds.
 Let $\Omega\cH \to \omoduli[g,n](\mu)$ be a linear submanifold.
 Let moreover $\cH \to \bP\omoduli[g,n](\mu)$ be its projectivization and let $\ol \cH \to \bP\LMS$ denote the normalization of its closure into the space of multi-scale differentials.
 The boundary strata~$D_\Gamma$ of $\bP\LMS$ are indexed by level graphs~$\Gamma$ as we recall in \autoref{sec:boundarycomb}.
 By \cite[Theorem~1.5]{BDG} the boundary of~$\ol \cH$ is divisorial and consists two types of divisors: First there are the divisors $D^\cH_{\text{h}}$ of curves whose level graphs have only horizontal edges (i.e.\ joining vertices of the same level).
 Second there are the divisors $D^\cH_\Gamma$ parameterized by level graphs~$\Gamma \in \LG_1(\cH)$ that have one level below the zero level and no horizontal edges and such that the intersection of $\ol{\cH}$ with the interior of the boundary divisor~$D_\Gamma$ is non-empty.
 Those boundary divisors~$D^\cH_\Gamma$ come with the integer~$\ell_\Gamma$, the least common multiple of the prongs~$\kappa_e$ along the edges.
+The interior of $D_\Gamma$ can intersect the linear submanifold $\ol \cH$ in finitely many irreducible components, whose number we denote by $n_\Gamma(\ol \cH)$.
+We denote by $\LG^+_1(\cH) $ the set of pairs $\Gamma^+=(\Gamma,i)$ where $\Gamma\in \LG_1(\cH)$ and $i\in \{1,\dots,n_\Gamma(\ol \cH)\}$ is the index set of irreducible components of $D_\Gamma^\circ\cap \ol \cH$.
+We refer to $\Gamma^+=(\Gamma,i)$ as a \emph{refined level graph} and set $\ell_{(\Gamma,i)}:=\ell_\Gamma$.
+This extra notational complexity is necessary since a priori it is possible that a linear submanifold intersects a boundary component in irreducible components with different level dimensions.
+This is clearly possible since for example we do not require our linear manifolds to be irreducible, which is convenient in order to include entire strata of $k$-differentials, but it could be possible also in the case of irreducible linear submanifolds.
 We let $\xi = c_1(\cO(-1))$ be the first Chern class of the tautological bundle on~$\ol \cH$.

-\begin{theorem} The first Chern class of the logarithmic cotangent bundle of a projectivized compactified linear submanifold $\ol \cH$ is \be \c_1(\Omega^1_{\ol{\cH}}(\log \partial\cH)) \= N \cdot \xi + \sum_{\Gamma \in \LG_1(\cH)} (N-N_\Gamma^\top) \ell_\Gamma [D^\cH_\Gamma] \qquad \in \CH^1(\ol{\cH})\,, \ee where $N := \dim(\Omega \cH)$ and where $N_\Gamma^\top:=\dim(D^{\cH,\top}_{\Gamma})+1$ is the dimension of the unprojectivized top level stratum in~$D^\cH_\Gamma$. \end{theorem}
+\begin{theorem} The first Chern class of the logarithmic cotangent bundle of a projectivized compactified linear submanifold $\ol \cH$ is \be \c_1(\Omega^1_{\ol{\cH}}(\log \partial\cH)) \= N \cdot \xi + \sum_{\Gamma^+ \in \LG_1^+(\cH)} (N-N_{\Gamma^+}^\top) \ell_{\Gamma^+} [D^\cH_{\Gamma^+}] \qquad \in \CH^1(\ol{\cH})\,, \ee where $N := \dim(\Omega \cH)$ and where $N_{\Gamma^+}^\top:=\dim(D^{\cH,\top}_{\Gamma^+})+1$ is the dimension of the unprojectivized top level stratum in~$D^\cH_{\Gamma^+}$. \end{theorem}